khval/BetterFakeMode/README.md

 I like to know what goes wrong, but don’t have the source code to the demos, nor to the OS, so stacktrace logs don't help, no symbols to help me.)

+# Progams I know work with this patch

+Vista Pro V3

 # What is working.

 * it is able to catch programs, trying to open old screen modes.